alf-tool/alf-core/doc/operators/relational/summarize.md

 DESCRIPTION

-This operator summarizes input tuples over a projection given by BY_LIST.
+This operator summarizes input tuples over a projection given by BY.
-SUMMARIZATION is a list of (name, aggregator) pairs.
+SUMMARIZATION is a mapping between attribute names and summarizing expressions.

-With --allbut, the operator uses all attributes not in BY_LIST as projection key.
+With the allbut option, the operator uses all attributes not specified in BY as the projection key.

 EXAMPLE